Module Code - Title:

 Affective (Attitudes and Values)

--Demonstrate an appreciation of independent research in the study of sports coaching
+- Demonstrate an appreciation of independent research in the study of sports coaching as part of a coach's suite of reflective practices.

 Psychomotor (Physical Skills)